 Depending on the number and success of proposals in the early funding rounds, significantly less funding may be available in later rounds.
 In making awards, the committee prioritizes support for programs that will draw large audiences; have appeal beyond a single department or discipline; engage diverse audiences of faculty, students, and people outside the university; and have connections to curriculum or implications for humanities teaching and scholarship.

 The budget worksheet contained in the application form is designed to help applicants understand typical event costs and be good stewards of limited resources.
 The committee prioritizes projects with committed support, where possible, from the applicant’s home department and/or other university departments and funding units.
 The committee scrutinizes budgets and sometimes requests cuts.
 Applications should explain atypical or unusually expensive expensive items in a proposed budget.
 Honoraria for lectures are expected to run between $200 - $1,000, with $500 being a typical fee for a lecture and classroom visit.
 Fees closer to $1000 indicate significant seniority and professional accomplishment.
 If a speaker’s bureau represents the proposed visitor, fees can be very high; please consider discussing negotiation tactics with the director of the Humanities Center.

 All applicants must check the Humanities Center Calendar of Events

 prior to submission and agree not to schedule in competition with another humanities event.
 If a conflict seems unavoidable, please contact the director of the center.
-Applicants are urged plan events six or more months in advance and to share tentative plans for significant events by writing a brief note to the director at firstname.lastname@example.org
+Applicants are urged to plan events six months in advance and to share tentative plans as soon as possible by writing a brief note to the center's staff at firstname.lastname@example.org

 .
 If plans for your event are firm, please place it on the calendar using our simple Submit an Event